 3. Aids the Digestive System‡

 One of the legendary chaga tea benefits in Siberia, where birch trees are plentiful due to the cold climate, is as a functional beverage for stomach ailments.
-Its fiber content and anti-inflammatory compounds, including ergosterol, ergosterol peroxide, and trametenolic acid support gut health.‡
+Its fiber content and active compounds, including ergosterol, ergosterol peroxide, and trametenolic acid support gut health.‡

 4. Has Superior Antioxidant Power‡